 The GE U18B was a late model (one of the final Universal designs General Electric ever cataloged), 4-axle Universal design which the company intended to market as a secondary, light branch locomotive.
-While GE did sell more than 150 U18Bs overall it was not an extremely successful model as railroads generally did not buy many "specialty" designs (i.e., those intended for a specific purpose) and the unit bore complaints about being under-powered and somewhat suffered from reliability issues.
-In addition, crew members complained that the locomotive featured a notorious rough need.
+While GE did sell more than 150 U18Bs overall it was not an extremely successful model as railroads generally did not buy many "specialty" designs (i.e., those intended for a specific purpose) and the model bore complaints that it was under-powered and suffered from reliability issues.
+In addition, crews complained the locomotive featured a notoriously rough ride.
 It was the Seaboard Coast Line that wound up acquiring the most "Baby Boats," purchasing 105 between 1973-1974.

 The Maine Central picked up 10, the Providence & Worcester a single unit, and Texas Utilities two units.
 Interestingly, Mexico's large Ferrocarriles Nacionales de México (NdeM) also acquired large batch of 45 units.
 Today, you can still find a handful in operation in the United States, notably at short line Pickens Railway in South Carolina.